groverlab/shuffile/README.md

 * 04Baker.ppt
 * ...

-Then just sort the files alphabetically (well, numerically) in Finder and you're good to go - come on down, Ms. Carlos!
+Then just sort the files alphabetically (well, numerically) in Finder and you're good to go - come on down, Ms. Carlos, you're the next contestant on *The Presentation Is Right*!

 Known issues
 ------------